Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   setups can be build.
 In this section, we discuss requirements
   for failover scenarios.
 The following steps are required for an ingest source to deal with a failing media processing entity.

+   The CMAF ingest source may implement the following recommendations to achieve failover support.

      1. The ingest source MUST use a timeout for establishing the TCP connection.
 If an attempt to establish